 You first did the show in 2012 - how has it changed since?

 FC: Dance pieces are like animals or living creatures.
 The more they live, the more they grow - even often unconsciously.

-Twerk has become somethingx of a problematic word, becoming associated with white musicians appropriating black culture in a negative way.
+"Twerk" has become something of a problematic word, now associated with white musicians appropriating black culture in a negative way.
 Were you aware of this when naming the show - if so, what comment are you making?